 The JPN has now achieved charitable status.
 The initial Working Group has been reconstituted as a Board, all of whom are acting on a voluntary basis.
 Our mission is to encourage, promote and support the development of opportunities for organisers, audiences, and artists in the realm of jazz and related music.

 As a membership organisation, proposals are discussed regularly with the broader membership.
-The initial meeting was held in Bristol in 2013 and an inaugural two-day conference was held in Manchester in 2014 – read all about it here.
-Subsequently, meetings in 2015 led to practical planning sessions in Bristol in September – see the ‘News’ page for more detail.
-In 2016 JPN held its first AGM, likewise described on the ‘News’ page.
+The initial meeting was held in Bristol in 2013 and an inaugural two-day conference was held in Manchester in 2014.
+There have been subsequent members’ meetings each year since then and the first formally constituted AGM was held in 2016.

-By August 2016 JPN membership is close to 80 organisations and individual members from across England, Scotland, Wales and Ireland.
-See the full JPN membership list here
+By 2016 JPN membership was close to 80 organisations and included individual members from across England, Scotland, Wales and Ireland.

 Initial funding has been obtained by asking members to contribute a small subscription – see the Membership page.
 We are actively seeking additional sources of funding, for example Arts Council England, Trusts and Foundations, or possibly commercial activities.